320/Asian Studies 320/Phil. 335/Rel. 320. Introduction to Buddhism. Buddhist Studies 220 or equivalent. (3). (HU).

 401. Japanese Literature in Translation: Classical Periods to 1600.
 A knowledge of Japanese is not required.
 (3).
 (HU).

 A survey of Japanese literature from the eighth century through the sixteenth.
 All assigned readings are in English translation, and no previous knowledge of Japan or the Japanese language is required.
-Special attention is given to the greatest works of the pre-modern Japanese literary tradition, including the Man'yoshu, the eighth century anthology of the native; The Tale of Genji, the psychological novel of court life from the early eleventh century; diaries and essays from the Heian period (ca. 800-1200); the epic war tales of the thirteenth century; and some of the great noh plays of the fourteenth and fifteenth centuries.
-This course, together with Japanese 402, its sequel, are recommended to all students with a general interest in Japanese culture and civilization.
+Special attention is given to the great works of the Japanese literary tradition, including the Man 'yoshu, the eighth century anthology of native poetry; The Tale of Genji, the psychological novel of court life from the early eleventh century; diaries and essays from the Heian period (ca. 800-1200); the epic war tales of the thirteenth century; and some of the major noh plays of the fourteenth and fifteenth centuries.
+This course, together with Japanese 402, its sequel, are recommended to all students with a general interest in literature in Japanese culture and civilization.
 Classes are primarily devoted to lectures, with occasional discussion periods and ample opportunity for questions from students.
-There are a midterm and final examination, emphasizing essay questions.
+The course has a midterm and a final examination, emphasizing essay questions.
 Also, one short paper of some 10 to 15 pages is required.
-In addition to a course pack, required texts include: E.G. Seidensticker, trans., The Tale of Genji; and D. Keene, trans., Yoshida Kenko's Essays in Idleness.
+In addition to a course pack, required texts in include: E.G. Seidensticker, trans., The Tale of Genji; and D. Keene, trans., Yoshida Kenko's Essays in Idleness.
 The course is required for concentrators in Japanese.
 (Ito)

 This course introduces the student to modern Japanese fiction (largely short stories) and other materials written by outstanding writers for a mature Japanese audience.
 The emphasis is upon a literary approach, using close reading and translation, in class, of Japanese texts.
 Occasional papers and written translations of supplementary texts are required.
 The pace of reading is intended to help the student build up reading speed and comprehension.
 The course will also teach the student how to use dictionaries and other basic research aids effectively.
-It should be noted that this course in intended primarily for FELL undergraduate and graduate concentrators in Japanese, although non-concentrators are welcome.
 (Ito)

 461. Social Science Readings in Japanese.
 Japanese 406.
 (4 each).
 (Excl).
 May be repeated for credit with permission of instructor.

-This is a course designed to give the students who have completed three years of the Japanese language studies the opportunity to read the Japanese writing in various disciplines of social science.
-In the sense that Japanese 405-406 or Japanese 411 are prerequisite to this course, it is a part of the departmental sequence.
-The grades for the course are determined by means of two examinations and a paper which is usually the refined translation of a part of the students' readings for the term.
-The reading texts are chosen according to the students' needs and specialization.
-It is a reading course.
+This is a course designed to give students who have completed three years of the Japanese language studies the opportunity to read various social science materials written in Japanese.
+The grades for the course are based on daily performance, homework, examinations and a paper.
+The texts are chosen according to the students' needs and specializations.

 An introduction to the classical written language, with emphasis upon grammar, syntax, and various classical written styles.
 A reading knowledge of modern Japanese (equivalent to at least three years of study) is a prerequisite.
 Class meetings are devoted to reading, translating from Japanese into English, grammatical analysis and drill.
 A selection of literary works from the tenth through the sixteenth centuries are read, with stress on accurate translation, close analysis of grammatical structure, and careful attention to literary qualities.
 Materials include the Hojoki (Record of My Hut) of Kamo no Chomei (1155-1216) and selections from the thirteenth-century war tale Heike Monogatari (Tale of the House of Taira).
 This course is required of graduate concentrators in Japanese and is a prerequisite (with Japanese 542) to advanced work in pre-modern Japanese literature.
 It is also highly recommended to graduate students of pre-modern Japanese history, Japanese art history, etc. It may also be taken by undergraduates with sufficient advanced preparation in the modern language.
 (Brower)